huggingface/blog/deep-rl-pg.md

   <img src="assets/85_policy_gradient/hamster2.jpg" alt="Hamster 1"/>
 </figure>

-Under a deterministic policy, the policy will either move right when in a red state or move left.
-Either case will cause our agent to get stuck and never suck the dust.
+Under a deterministic policy, the policy will either move right when in a red state or move left. **Either case will cause our agent to get stuck and never suck the dust**.

 Under a value-based RL algorithm, we learn a quasi-deterministic policy ("greedy epsilon strategy").
 Consequently, our agent can spend a lot of time before finding the dust.

 On the other hand, an optimal stochastic policy will randomly move left or right in grey states.
-Consequently, it will not be stuck and will reach the goal state with a high probability.
+Consequently, **it will not be stuck and will reach the goal state with a high probability**.

 <figure class="image table text-center m-0 w-full">
   <img src="assets/85_policy_gradient/hamster3.jpg" alt="Hamster 1"/>
 </figure>

-3. Policy gradients are more effective in high-dimensional action spaces and continuous actions spaces
+3. Policy gradients are **more effective in high-dimensional action spaces and continuous actions spaces**

 The third advantage is that policy gradients are **more effective in high-dimensional action spaces or when using continuous actions**.

-Indeed, the problem with Deep Q-learning is that their predictions assign a score (maximum expected future reward) for each possible action, at each time step, given the current state.
+Indeed, the problem with Deep Q-learning is that their **predictions assign a score (maximum expected future reward) for each possible action**, at each time step, given the current state.

 But what if we have an infinite possibility of actions?